A Commentary on Rumi's Poem, The Road Home

 This understanding of the limited perception of the ant would probably affect readers differently.
 Perhaps some may find the situation hilarious––poor silly ant!
 Or perhaps one may find the situation exasperating––why is the ant made to think there is little when there is plenty?
 Or one might just think, who cares?
 It is only an ant and it really has nothing to do with me.
 It seems, however, that one could be wrong to pity the ant.
 As it is very likely that the ant probably sees exactly what it needs to see and thus caring for its grain as it does and living at the capacity it does, could possibly be the best state of living for it.
 In which case the ant is at home in its routines of life.

 But what about the reader who thinks it has nothing to do with her?
 It seems to me that such perspective is closest to the ant’s, without meaning to be so.
 For though the ant’s nature is probably fitting to a narrow way of discerning and living, is it fitting for the one who is not an ant?
 Is it fitting for the one who can see the stacks of wheat and could also learn how to produce more wheat when there is none, to be narrow in her way of examining and practicing life?
 I think this is perhaps one of the points the poem tries to establish.
 Which is that the ant’s way, though perhaps fitting for the insect, is not the criterion for the human being.
-Thus the ant has not the ability to see the stacks of wheat, but those who do are probably not meant to “choose a tiny seed to be devoted to.”
+Thus the ant has not the ability to see the stacks of wheat, but those who can are probably not meant to “choose a tiny seed to be devoted to.”

 The second part of the poem is as abstract as the first part is imaginable.
 Unlike the ant whose operation seems owning to an instinctual programing rather than a conscious act, the second part of the poem falls into a realm of will and choice where one can “Look / wider and farther.”
 And see abundance of wheat stacks and be able to understand that it is unnecessary to substitute the portion for the whole, for one is not an instinctual insect but a human being whose function is much more complex because “The essence of every human being can see, and what that essence-eye takes / in, the being becomes.”
 Be it as awe inspiring as “Saturn” or as wise and wealthy as “Solomon.”